Most Land Rover automatic transmission problems such as limp mode, not being able to go over 30mph, slipping, or erratic shifting are caused by low

 Transmission Adaptation Reset

-If you have a newer Land Rover resetting the transmission adaptation (shift points) to factory setting can help.
+If you have a newer Land Rover resetting the transmission adaptation (shift points) to the factory setting can help.
 Use an advanced Land Rover scanner and go to Reset Automatic Transmission Adaptation.

 This procedure is not recommended for high mileage Lan Rovers.